Aliaksei Protas: Playing career

 Protas started his career in his hometown of Vitebsk.
+He moved to Denver, Colorado to play youth hockey for Colorado Evolution for one season before travelling back to Belarus.
 He spent two seasons with the Belarus U17 team that played in the Vysshaya Liga, the second league in Belarus, before being selected 26th overall by the Prince Albert Raiders in the 2018 CHL Import Draft.
 He joined the Raiders for the 2018–19 season, and finished with 40 points in 61 games.
 Heading into the 2019 NHL Entry Draft Protas was the 30th ranked North American skater, and was selected 91st overall by the Washington Capitals.
-He played for Prince Albert in 2019–20 season, which was ended prematurely due to COVID-19; in 58 games he had 80 points, which placed him ninth in the WHL in scoring and the highest European player.
+He played for Prince Albert in 2019–20 season, which was ended prematurely due to COVID-19; in 58 games he had 80 points, which placed him ninth in the WHL in scoring and the highest-scoring European player.

-For the 2020–21 season Protas was loaned to HC Dinamo Minsk of the Kontinental Hockey League (KHL).
+For the 2020–21 season, Protas was loaned to HC Dinamo Minsk of the Kontinental Hockey League (KHL).
 He had 18 points in 58 games, and an additional 4 points in 5 playoff games.
-With Minsk's season over, Protas was re-assigned to the Hershey Bears, the Capitals' American Hockey League affiliate.
+With Minsk's season over, Protas was reassigned to the Hershey Bears, the Capitals' American Hockey League affiliate.

 During the 2021–22 NHL season, Protas was called up to the Capitals, and he scored his first career NHL goal on 28 November 2021, during a 4–2 victory over the Carolina Hurricanes.

+On 19 January 2024, Protas signed a five-year contract extension with the Capitals, carrying an average annual value of $3.375 million through the 2028–29 season.

+On 11 March 2025, Protas recorded his first career hat-trick in a 7–4 win over the Anaheim Ducks.

+During the 2024-25 season, Protas set career highs in goals (30), assists (36), and total points (66).

+Personal life

+Protas' younger brother, Ilya, was drafted by the Capitals in the third round of the 2024 NHL entry draft.